truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

 Would be the same as:

 	.my-class {
-		absolutely: default;
+		absolutely: defaults;
 		top: 60px;
 		bottom: 70px;
 	}

 ## Extending Rules

 We can also create rule definitions that extend other rule definitions.
-We do this simply by referencing the base definition after the '=' and before the rule declaration:
+We do this by referencing the base definition after the '=' and before the rule declaration:

 	absolutely-green = absolutely {